 The log management tools I feature here are either free or have a free tier of service.
 While it’s fantastic to find a bargain, that doesn’t always make it the best choice for a given use case.
 IT budgets aren’t infinite, I get that.
 But don’t let budget considerations alone keep you trapped in log management solutions that don’t ultimately serve your needs or accomplish your goals.

 Keep in mind that free tools are still going to require an investment in time and resources to learn, install, configure, and use.
 Missing features for these free tools may have to be built with the help of community support or an in-house IT team.
 In some cases, you won’t get the polling frequency or data retention you need without moving to a paid tier of service.
 In other cases, paid log monitoring software has features you don’t think you need today, but down the road you might realize you could have used those features, if only they’d been available.
-Check out my review of the best log management tools for on-premises and cloud environments for 2019.
+Check out my review of the best log management tools for on-premises and cloud environments available today.

 Best Free Log Management Tools